BRAIN HEALTH AND EVERYTHING YOU NEED TO KNOW ABOUT IT

 If, on the other hand, too few omega-3 fatty acids are consumed, the flexibility and permeability of the brain membrane cells is reduced and the speed of communication between the brain cells decreases – in short – concentration difficulties and memory lapses can occur.

-To reach the green zone, the WHO recommends a minimum daily intake of 250 mg DHA and EPA – that would be about 75 g wild-caught salmon or 900 g wild-caught cod per day!
+To reach the green zone, the WHO recommends a minimum daily intake of 250 mg DHA and EPA – that would be about 75 g of wild-caught salmon or 900 g of wild-caught cod per day!
 But let’s be honest: Who can do that?

 Sources: